 Cost of halfway houses in Texas?

-In a halfway house, residents pay rent on a month-to-month basis, just as if they were renting a room, but there is usually no lease.
-Programs are available in a wide price range and offer many different costs.
+In a halfway house, residents pay rent on a month-to-month basis, just as if they were renting a sober living room, but there is usually no lease.
+Programs are available in a wide price range and offer many different sober living costs.
 Some provide food and amenities like one-on-one counseling, cable television, transportation, gym memberships, and support groups.
-While others offer a more stripped-down, classic experience.
+While others offer a more stripped-down, classic halfway house experience.
 What the houses all have in common is that they provide a safe, supportive environment for the addict to transition.

 The term “halfway house” is often used interchangeably with “sober living house.”
 It has become common knowledge in recent years that a halfway house is the best option for an addict leaving treatment.
 For this reason, most cities will have a variety of houses to choose from.
-Options include male- and female-only housing, housing for those with a dual diagnosis of addiction and mental illness, and age- and sexual orientation-specific housing.
+Options include male- and female-only halfway housing, housing for those with a dual diagnosis of addiction and mental illness, and age- and sexual orientation-specific housing.